Components of an Airless Paint Sprayer

 While Graco sprayers contain the most advanced performance and ease-of-use features, an airless sprayer can be understood with seven basic systems;

 - Piston Pump – This is sometimes called the heart of an airless sprayer because it’s really the most important part.
-The piston pump does the work of drawing the coating from your source bucket and then pressurizes the coating.
+The piston pump does the work of drawing the coating from your source bucket and then pressurises the coating.

 - Pressure Control Dial – This feature regulates the fluid pressure.
-When spraying, it is recommended to use the lowest fluid pressure at which atomization occurs.
+When spraying, it is recommended to use the lowest fluid pressure at which atomisation occurs.
 Spraying at lower pressure creates less overspray and makes equipment and tips last longer – saving you money on materials and equipment!

 - Manifold Filter – This is designed to catch debris that may have entered your sprayer, catching and removing items that could otherwise impact your finish quality, damage your sprayer, or clog your spray tips.